 Undergraduates from local universities may conduct their Honors Theses under the direction of Monell scientists.
 During the summer, college students apprentice or volunteer their services at Monell to gain valuable laboratory experience in the chemical senses.

-Monell’s Science Apprenticeship Program brings 15-20 students, many from underserved communities, to the Center each summer.
-At the heart of the program is an intensive 7-week internship that allows students to participate in structured research experiences, as well as in a number of enrichment activities.
+Monell’s Science Apprenticeship Program brings a carefully selected group of students, many from under-resourced communities, to the Center each summer.
+At the heart of the program is an intensive 8-week internship that allows students to participate in structured research experiences, as well as in a number of enrichment activities.

 Members of Monell’s staff also participate in local and international science fairs, serve as consultants to publishers of scientific educational materials, and help teachers develop new areas of classroom study.